md-akhi/SHDateTime-js/docs/index-en.md

+---
+layout: default
+title: Another page
+description: This is just another page
+---

 # SHDate

 JavaScript Date objects represent a single moment in time in a platform-independent format.
-Date objects contain a Number that represents milliseconds since 25 Dey 1390 UTC.
+Date objects contain a Number that represents milliseconds since 11 Dey 1348 UTC.

 Note: TC39 is working on Temporal, a new Date/Time API.
 Read more about it on the Igalia blog.
 It is not yet ready for production use!